web-auth/doc/deep-into-the-framework/extensions.md

 The mechanism for generating public key credentials, as well as requesting and generating Authentication assertions, can be extended to suit particular use cases.
 Each case is addressed by defining a registration extension.

 {% hint style="info" %}
-This library is ready to handle extension inputs and outputs, but no concrete implementeation are provided.
+This library is ready to handle extension inputs and outputs, but no concrete implementations are provided.

-It is up to you, depending on the extensions you want to support, to create the extension handlers
+It is up to you, depending on the extensions you want to support, to create the extension handlers.
 {% endhint %}

 ## Creation/Request Options

-The Following example is totally fictive.
+The following example is totally fictive.
 We will add an extension input `loc=true` to the request option object.

 ```php
 <?php